netxms/netxms-doc/admin/appendix.rst

    * - EnableSNMPTrapProxy
      - Enable (yes) or disable (no) SNMP Trap proxy functionality.
      - no
+   * - EnableSSLTrace
+     - Enable (yes) or disable (no) additional debug messages from SSL library.
+     - no
    * - EnableSubagentAutoload
      - Enable (yes) or disable (no) automatic loading of subagent(s) depending on the platform on which the agent is running.
      - yes